Carbon Capture and the Vapour Permeability of CC Membranes

 Carbon capture membranes offer a solution to the problem or capturing CO2 from, for example, the flue- and fuel-gas streams created by large-scale power generation or other industries with major CO2 emissions such as natural gas processing, synthetic fuel plants and fossil fuel-based hydrogen production plants.

 Stratagy options include post-combustion carbon capture (PCC), oxy-combustion, and pre-combustion carbon capture (PrCC).
-In these systems detailed and accurate knowledge and testing of the CO2 permeability of the membranes used is critical, and this can be achieved using our Permeability meter together its range of specialist sensors which can measure not just the CO2 permeability but also the permeability of the membrane to most other gasses including oxygen, hydrocarbons, nitrogen and water vapour.
+In these systems detailed and accurate knowledge and testing of the CO2 permeability of the membranes used is critical, and this can be achieved using our Permeability meter together its range of specialist sensors which can measure not just the CO2 permeability but also the permeability of the membrane to most other gases including oxygen, hydrocarbons, nitrogen and water vapour.

 The equipment can be supplied with an oven/ furnace as many Carbon Capture membranes are designed to work at high temperature.
 The furnaces can operate at up to 1100 C.